Possible Bearish Inside Day Candle Pattern Detected for Corp Office Prop (NYSE:OFC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Corp Office Prop (NYSE:OFC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Corp Office Prop (NYSE:OFC) based on the price action in the company's shares.
-Today's price range of $25.10 and $26.02 is within yesterday's high and low of the day.
+Yesterday's price range of $24.83 and $26.02 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Corp Office Prop may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Corporate Office Properties Trust is a real estate investment trust.
 The Trust focuses on the acquisition, ownership, and operation of suburban office properties located in high-growth sub-markets.